mghlm/boilerroom/README.md

 `react-native run-ios`

+7 - For running tests, simply run `npm test` in the project directory

 ## Approach taken

 1. Build a basic NodeJS server that stores static data about my favorite sets in JSON format.
 Did not use any third party modules for this.